rkurc/10xCards/.ai/summary/auth-migration-progress.md

 # Authentication Migration Progress

-This document tracks the progress of migrating from context-based authentication to the direct auth system.
+✅ MIGRATION COMPLETE: This document tracks the completed migration from context-based authentication to the direct auth system.

 ## Completed Tasks